janbodnar/Testing/README.md

 Non-functional testing comprises the behaviour aspect of the system, i.e., performance, stress, etc.
 Performance testing, usability testing, and volume testing are all types of non-functional testing.

+## Beta testing

+Beta testing is the process of testing a software product or service in a real-world environment
+before its official release.
+During beta testing, the software is made available to a selected group of users who are willing to test the product and provide feedback to the developers.

 ## Test case